arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/features.md

   </Feature>

   <Feature title="STM32H747XI dual Cortex®-M7+M4 32bit low power Arm® MCU" image="mcu">
     X8's integrated microcontroller is the dual core STM32H747 including a Cortex® M7 running at 480 MHz and a Cortex® M4 running at 240 MHz.
-The two cores communicate via a Remote Procedure Call mechanism that allows calling functions on the other processor seamlessly.
+The M4 core is available for real time control of motors and other time-critical machinery at a barebones level.
+The M7 core acts as a mediator between the peripherals and the i.MX 8M Mini and runs a proprietary firmware inaccessible to the User.
     <FeatureLink title="Datasheet" url="https://docs.arduino.cc/resources/datasheets/Arduino-Portenta-H7_Datasheet_stm32h747xi.pdf" download/>
   </Feature>